phelipetls/seriesbr/README.md

     [430 rows x 2 columns]

-To get metadata you would the exact same as in `bcb` module.
+To get metadata you would do the same as in `bcb` module.

     metadados = ipea.get_metadata("BM12_TJOVER12")